 Background

 Discovered and claimed for Spain in 1499, Aruba was acquired by the Dutch in 1636.
-The island's economy has been dominated by three main industries.
-A 19th century gold rush was followed by prosperity brought on by the opening in 1924 of an oil refinery.
+Three main industries have since dominated the island's economy: gold mining, oil refining, and tourism.
+A 19th-century gold rush was followed by prosperity brought on by the opening of an oil refinery in 1924.
 The last decades of the 20th century saw a boom in the tourism industry.
 Aruba seceded from the Netherlands Antilles in 1986 and became a separate, semi-autonomous member of the Kingdom of the Netherlands.
 Movement toward full independence was halted at Aruba's request in 1990.

 Visit the Definitions and Notes page to view a description of each topic.